Smurfs (film): Plot

 Years ago, the Intergalactic Evil Wizard Alliance, led by Gargamel's brother, Razamel, attempted to use four magic books to rule the world with evil and destroy all the goodness in the universe.
 However, Papa Smurf rescues one of the books, Jaunty, and hides her in Smurf Village.

 In the present, an unnamed Smurf, dubbed No Name Smurf, is new to Smurf Village.
 While wandering through a forest, he seemingly gains magic powers by wishing for them.
-At Smurf Village, No Name shows off his supposed powers to Papa Smurf, causing Razamel to detect Smurf Village and have his henchmen Joel send a portal to capture Papa Smurf.
-No Name, Smurfette, Vanity, Hefty, Worry, Brainy, Grouchy and Turtle set off to find Ken, Papa's brother, heading to Paris, in Earth, to do so.
+At Smurf Village, No Name shows off his supposed powers to Papa Smurf, causing Razamel to detect Smurf Village and have his henchman Joel send a portal to capture Papa Smurf.
+No Name, Smurfette, Vanity, Hefty, Worry, Brainy, Grouchy and Turtle set off to find Ken, Papa's brother, heading to Paris, on Earth, to do so.

 The Smurfs meet a group called the International Neighborhood Watch Smurfs led by Ken's daughter, Moxie.
 They lead them to their base hidden inside of a disco ball where they meet Ken who agrees to help them.
 No Name uses his supposed magic to create a portal to Razamel's castle, where the Smurfs enter.
 However, a force field installed on the castle bounces them to the portal convergence in the Australian outback.
 While there, they meet the Snooterpoots, hairy creatures who pickpocket items from multiverse travelers, and Mama Poot, the leader of the Snooterpoots, tells the Smurfs of the Alliance's plan.
 Feeling awful for causing it, No Name runs away from the Snooterpoots.
 While Smurfette comforts him, Razamel captures the rest of the Smurfs, as well as the Snooterpoots.
 Mama Poot, determined to save her children, rallies up No Name and Smurfette and brings them to Munich to stop him.